Campus Defending Democracy Fellows - 4 Positions

-Fellows will learn about organized racist movements through independent study and collaborative work, guided by leaders in the field.
-Fellows will also undertake projects to directly counter white nationalism through research and/or organizing, designed in partnership with Western States Center’s Defending Democracy program.
+Campus fellows will learn about organized racist movements through independent study and collaborative work, guided by leaders in the field.
+Fellows will also undertake projects to counter white nationalist organizing in campus communities, designed and coordinated in partnership with Western States Center’s Defending Democracy program.

+For the inaugural fellowship cycle, we are seeking candidates with campus or community leadership potential, based in or connected to college or university communities.
+The ideal candidate will have a clear racial justice analysis, some experience in organizing, and an interest in engaging in anti-hate work over the course of their career.

+Duration and stipend:

+The fellowship will last for 14 weeks, and fellows will be expected to dedicate approximately 135 hours (an average of 9-10 hours per week) over the course of the fellowship.
+A stipend of $1,750 is available for each fellow.
 Fellows may be based anywhere in the United States.
 Some availability during Pacific time zone working hours should be possible.

-For the inaugural fellowship cycle, we are seeking early-career candidates with leadership potential.
-The ideal candidate will have a clear racial justice analysis, experience in community organizing or investigative research (at least two years, including as a student), and an interest in engaging in anti-hate work over the course of their career.

-Duration and stipend:

-The fellowship will last until mid-December, and fellows will be expected to dedicate approximately 300 hours (an average of 15 hours per week) over the course of the fellowship.
-A stipend of $4,500 is available for each fellow.